Surajbokde/web-development-Resource/IDE/README.md

 Sublime Text 3 is a flexible, free IDE for Windows, Mac, and Linux.
 It supports a number of different programming and markup languages, including Python, C, HTML, JavaScript, and CSS.
 The interface is known to be clutter-free and fast.

+##### Features include:

+* Code autocompletion - snippets and macros
+* Can be tweaked to boost productivity
+Enhanced pane management
+Go to definition
+Go to symbol
+Multiple selections
+Command palette
+Split editing
+Instant project switch
+Customizable key bindings, menus, snippets, and more